DataDog/KubeHound/README.md

 The cluster setup and running instances can be found under [test/setup](./test/setup/)

-If you need to manually access the system test environement with kubectl and other commands, you'll need to set (assuming you are at the root dir):
+If you need to manually access the system test environment with kubectl and other commands, you'll need to set (assuming you are at the root dir):

 ```bash
 cd test/setup/ && export KUBECONFIG=$(pwd)/.kube-config